-Active coppice management already plays a vital part in rural economies, but can increase its potential with a certain level of modernization.
+Active coppice management already plays a vital part in rural economies, but can increase its potential when a certain level of modernization is acquired.

-Mechanization is a possible solution to make coppice management a modern industrial business and not only a parttime activity.
+Mechanization is a possible solution to make coppice management a modern industrial business instead of a part-time activity.
 Modern harvesting systems, of different scales, can compensate for the difficulty in acquiring sufficient rural labor and maintaining young workers in the forestry sector.
 It is important to select or, in some cases, further develop the right felling technology to guarantee the rejuvenation of the coppiced stands.
-Stump crowding and small stem size can be considered common elements with impact on operational choices in many coppiced stands.
-The presence of multiple stems on the same stump offer a serious challenge to mechanized felling in coppice harvesting operations, because stem crowding hinders felling head movements.
+Stump crowding and small stem size can be considered common elements that have an impact on operational choices in many coppiced stands.
+The presence of multiple stems on the same stump offers a serious challenge to mechanized felling in coppice harvesting operations, because stem crowding hinders felling head movements.
 Small stem size affects the type of products one can obtain from coppice stands, while limiting work productivity.